Denniswegereef/functional-programming/README.md

 In terms of the the first week where we didn't use D3 I learned so many things.
 I knew already some things of javascript but this really opened my eyes.
 I never used promises, actually understanding alot of functions to manipulate arrays and objects and learned working with alot more data.
 It was a week of fun and some frustation ofcourse if thing's didn't go well.
 But the wierd part is since I did so many iterations of making it more towards how I want it I'm just lefover with a great working piece of code.
 But I threw so many things away or don't use it right now.
 That really amazes me how long you can work and redo such a small piece of logic.
 But I'm soooo happy that I had it working _exacly_ how I imaged to have it to work.

 I think I did a great job trying to make it functional.
 Ofcourse there are some parts that still need some love but the idea is there.
 And I'm not near done yet.

+But the visualisation is in my opinion really nice!
+It shows the data really when and the result is way better than I expected.
+It still needs some love to make a little bit more cleared but that's mostly due the fact that I first need to make a design and than building my way towards it, not the other way around.

+All with all I had alot of fun, frustation and satisfaction this 2 weeks.

 ## Credits/links